Axway/amplify-central/content/en/docs/manage_marketplace/marketplace_homepage.md

 ### Customize the featured content

-From the Homepage - *Featured Content* section, when you select to show featured categories or featured products you must select how the content should be sorted on your Marketplace homepage:
+From the Homepage - *Featured Content* section, you can select to show featured categories or featured products and then customize the following:

+* **Title** - the title for the featured categories or featured products section.
+* **Sort by** - how the featured content should be sorted on your Marketplace homepage:

     * **Alphabetical** - products of categories sorted alphabetically.
     * **Most popular** - sorted by most subscriptions.
     * **Most recent** - sorted by created date with most recent first.

 Click **Save** at the top of the page to save your changes or **Reset** to revert the changes to the previous values.